JLZ22/findandreplace-extension/README.md

-This is a chrome extension that displays the number of words in a highlighted block of text.
-It can also display the number of a specific word in a highlighted block of text.
+This is a chrome extension that displays the number of a specific word in a highlighted block of text.
+It will also highlight those occurences similar to how Ctrl/Cmd + F does on your typical browser.
+In other words, this extension does the same thing as the typical find and replace function but only for a highlighted section instead of the entire page.